10 Common Inverter Problems and Solutions (Not Turning On, Beeping, Overheating & More)

 2. Try to restart the inverter several times due to under-voltage caused by excessive transient current.

-2. Check the rated voltage of the battery with RMS meter to ensure it is match with the inverter parameters.
+2. Check the rated voltage of the battery with RMS meter to ensure it matches the inverter parameters.

-1. Avoid blocking the cooling fan and check for Sufficient ventilation.
+Overheat 1.
+Avoid blocking the cooling fan and check for sufficient ventilation.

 2. Allow the inverter to cool to normal temperature then restart it.